 Section 1.
 The Club shall be managed and governed by a board of directors to be known as the Board of Governors, consisting of the Committee Chairs of the Permanent Standing Committees, appointed by the President with the advice of the Executive Board, to hold office for one (1) year and until their successors shall be appointed and take office, or upon a vote of the Executive Board removing said member from their Committee Chairpersonship, or upon the decision of the President to do the same.
 The President, Vice President, Secretary, Treasurer, and Chairman shall also be members ex officio with full powers.

-Section 13.
-The Board of Governors from time to time may employ for a period not exceeding one year and at such compensation as the Board may deem advisable, club staff who shall perform such duties as may be assigned to them by the Board of Governors.
+Section 14.
+The Board of Governors from time to time may employ, at such compensation as the Board may deem advisable, club staff who shall perform such duties as may be assigned to them by the Board of Governors.
 These staff need not be members of the Club.

 Section 16.
 Liquidation of assets of the club shall require approval of a majority of the Board of Governors.

 Section 17.
-A Chairperson may resign by delivering a written notice thereof to the Executive Board.
+A Board Member may resign by delivering a written notice thereof to the Executive Board.
 Such resignation shall be effective when such notice is delivered, unless a future effective date is specified in the notice.
 The acceptance of such resignation shall not be necessary to make it effective.

 Section 18.
 The Board of Governors, by majority vote, may issue any statement which reflect the views of the Board of Governors.
 The Board of Governors shall have the authority and discretion to issue statements which represent the Board’s views on any subject matter for any reason.
 Board of Governor statements are not representative of the organization or the general membership, and should not be constituted or construed as such, including, but not limited to official policy positions or endorsements (or retraction of endorsements).
 Board of Governor statements shall be titled as such, in order to unambiguously disclaim that the statement reflect the views of the Board of Governors only, and not the organization at large.

 Section 20.
-All officers and chairpersons shall perform any additional duties as may be assigned by the President.
+All Board Members shall perform any additional duties as may be assigned by the President.

-Section 21.
-The Board of Governors may establish a Board of Advisors comprising of individuals of their choosing who can provide support and guidance to the Club.
+Section 22.
+The Board of Governors may establish a Board of Advisers comprising of individuals of their choosing who can provide support and guidance to the Club.